inxcart/geoip-api-php/README.md

 (mmdb) used by GeoIP2, please see
 [our GeoIP2 PHP API](https://github.com/maxmind/GeoIP2-php).

 This package has been forked in order to make it work with the `geoip` PHP extension.
-In case the `geoip` extension is loaded an active this library will not become active, thus making it safe to include with frameworks that have to support a multitude of platforms.
+In case the `geoip` extension is loaded and active this library will not become active, thus making it safe to include with frameworks that have to support a multitude of platforms.

 ## Requirements ##